Oregon Ducks Clinch Big Ten Championship Game Berth With Win Over Wisconsin

 The win clinches a berth in the conference title game, and the Ducks improve to 11-0 for the second time in school history.

 The Big Ten Championship game is in Lucas Oil Stadium, home of the Indianapolis Colts, on Saturday, Dec.
-7. As it currently stands, the Ducks will face either the Indiana Hoosiers or the Ohio State Buckeyes in the conference championship game.
+7. As it currently stands, the Ducks are most likely to face either the Indiana Hoosiers or the Ohio State Buckeyes in the conference championship game.

 Indiana travels to Ohio State on Saturday, Nov.
 23 in a game that will most likely decide Oregon's opponent in Indianapolis.
 The Hoosiers are 10-0 in coach Curt Cignetti's first year at Indiana, but his team has been criticized for their poor strength of schedule.